sgmurphy/wordpress-plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 9.5 =

+* Added: Updated panels for class system and for Element block
+* Added: Infinite loop option for simple custom animation (enable Custom preset for animation for this and find Loop option)
+* Added: Element block has new attribute system
+* Added: Draggable scroll Container variation for Element block
+* Added: Marquee container variation for Element block
+* Added: Content area variation for Element block
+* Added: Element block has now dynamic Repeater option
+* Added: New Effects panel for Element block
+* Added: Root class option for Element block.
+Now you can change root class where local attributes are applied

 = 9.4 =